csuermann/virtual-smart-home/readme.md

     1. Fill out the form fields
         - Your Web Authorization URI: https://www.amazon.com/ap/oa
         - Access Token URI: https://api.amazon.com/auth/o2/token
-        - Your Client ID: _leave empty for now, you'll get this info in a later step_
+        - Your Client ID: _put in xxx for now, you'll get the needed info in a later step_
-        - Your Secret: _leave empty for now, you'll get this info in a later step_
+        - Your Secret: _put in xxx for now, you'll get the needed info in a later step_
         - Your Authentication Scheme: HTTP Basic
         - Scope: profile
     1. Note down all 'Alexa Redirect URLs'